juseljuk/IBM-DBA-VA-BAW-RPA/1-Basics/README.md

 - Enable a web based chat interface for your chatbot (Optional)

 ## Introduction to Watson Assistant
-IBM **_Watson Assistant_** allows you to create cognitive chatbots that you can customise for your business, and deploy them across multiple channels to bring help to your customers where and when they need it.
+IBM **_Watson Assistant_** allows you to create cognitive chatbots that you can customize for your business, and deploy them across multiple channels to bring help to your customers where and when they need it.

 Most chatbots try to mimic human interactions, which can frustrate users when a misunderstanding arises.
 Watson Assistant is more.
 It knows when to search for an answer from a knowledge base, when to ask for clarity, and when to direct you to a human.